 I’ve failed abjectly, and began again.
 And failed again.
 Began again.

-I can clarify your thoughts.
+I have a talent; I can clarify your thoughts.